ImMandl/vegfood_avsluttendeoppgave/README.md

 Project has been tested on the newest versions of chrome, firefox, opera, edge and safari.

 - If you are on a slow internet you might have to wait a bit before moving around the page or you can get error 500 or that nothing happens the first time you enter the page.
 - If you are having trouble with firestore authentication when viewing the page try to refresh the site.
+Mostly a problem when viewing the page on localhost.

 ## Tip for sapper